Skip to main content

 bind()

-Have you ever heard of "exotic function objects"?
-It's really a thing in JavaScript (introduced as part of ES2015).
-Simply put, with the bind() method we can create a new bound function (aka an exotic function object) that will wrap the original function object.
-Calling this newly created function will in turn execute the function it wrapped.
+Ever heard of “exotic function objects”?
+It’s a real thing in JavaScript (introduced as part of ES2015).
+With bind(), we create a new bound function (an exotic function object) that wraps the original function object.
+Calling this newly created function executes the function it wrapped.

 Why is this useful?
-Because this way we can "remember" the value of this.
-Again, as a reminder, the value of this will decided at runtime (aka runtime binding) and this could cause some weird behaviour.
+It lets us “remember” the value of this.
+The value of this gets decided at runtime (runtime binding), which can cause unexpected behaviour.
 See the example below:

 const obj = {